Kayli/logspub/philosophy/philosophy.md

 ## ethics (moral philosophy)

 - branch of philosophy that involves systematizing, defending, and recommending concepts of right and wrong behavior

+- ethics vs morality is like intelligible principles vs felt sense about right and wrong

 - ethical aspects of quantified relationships
   - https://www.researchgate.net/publication/317552368_The_Quantified_Relationship